Large Language Model (LLM) for Telecommunications: A Comprehensive Survey on Principles, Key Techniques, and Opportunities: LLM Fundamentals

 \subsection{LLM Pre-training}

 The aim of pre-training language models is to predict the next word within a sentence.
-After being trained on extensive datasets, LLM models exhibit emergent capabilities in comprehension and reasoning.
+After being trained on extensive datasets, \blue{LLMs} exhibit emergent capabilities in comprehension and reasoning.
 This subsection will introduce dataset collection, preprocessing, and model training techniques.